Wathsalya/Integrating_Typescript_With_ReactJs_Project/README.md

 # Integrating_Typescript_With_ReactJs_Project
-This is published on https://medium.com
-Optimizing ReactJs Projects with the Integration of Typescript extensions using React Query.
+This has been published on https://medium.com Optimizing ReactJs Projects with the Integration of Typescript extensions using React Query.